apache/cordova-docs/docs/en/2.7.0rc1/guide/getting-started/windows-phone-7/index.md

 1. Requirements
 ---------------

-- Windows 7 or Windows Vista with SP2
+- Windows 7, Windows 8 or Windows Vista with SP2

 Note: Running in VM has issues, if you are on a Mac, you will need to setup a bootcamp partition with Windows 7 or Vista